clearly-tyler-whitney/sshkey-dupedetect/README.md

 # SSH Key Scanner

 A Go program to scan specified networks for SSH servers and identify reused SSH host keys across different hosts.
-It accepts a `--cidr` flag with comma-separated CIDR notations to specify the networks to scan.
+It accepts CIDR notations as positional arguments to specify the networks to scan.

 ## Table of Contents